ersabby/Microcontroller_Basics/ADC.md

 ![Fig4ReferenceVoltVar](https://user-images.githubusercontent.com/51851040/61940209-8f04b280-afb2-11e9-9eb2-9671cc102a68.gif)

-		Figure 4shows the effect a reference variation has on the ADC result.
+		Figure 4 shows the effect a reference variation has on the ADC result.
 Although the percentage of error stays the same throughout the range, the numerical error is of course greater for larger ADC values.

 Software calibration